 Our health insurance expert, Steven Spicer, has put together some helpful tips on how to take advantage of extras health insurance.

 Some health funds have ‘preferred providers’ that they have agreements with for common extras services, such as dental and physiotherapy.
-These agreements usually provide members with more transparent pricing and reduced costs due to better negotiations.
-Just keep in mind that if you go to a provider outside of these agreements, you may have higher out-of-pocket costs.
+These agreements usually provide members with reduced costs; if you go to a provider outside of these agreements, you may have higher out-of-pocket costs.

 The amount you can claim back on most extras resets annually, but it’s worth knowing that the definition of annual varies depending on the fund you’re with.
 The vast majority of funds refresh at the end of the calendar year, while others are based on the financial year or your membership year.
 Check your policy details for when your limits reset so you can get the most value out of your cover.

 Extras cover (otherwise known as general or ancillary cover) is a type of health insurance that covers you for out-of-hospital medical care.
-Also called ancillary cover or general treatment, it covers a range of services that aren’t included under Medicare, like dental treatment, prescription glasses, physio, acupuncture and more.
+These include a range of services that aren’t included under Medicare, like dental services, prescription glasses, physio, acupuncture and more.
 They’re typically treatments you may rely on regularly throughout the year and can attract ongoing costs each time you visit.

-Depending on your level of extras cover, you can be covered for a range of services from accredited or recognised healthcare providers, including but not limited to:
+Depending on your level of extras cover and its inclusions, you can be covered for a range of services from accredited or recognised healthcare providers, including but not limited to:

 Top-level ancillary cover will typically include more extras services and have high payable benefit limits and annual limits.
-In comparison, lower-level policies (basic or medium extras) may limit you to a smaller range of services and pay a lower rebate or lower annual limit.
+In comparison, lower-level policies may limit you to a smaller range of services and pay a lower rebate or lower annual limit.

 Lower-level basic extras policies may include (but aren’t limited to) cover for: